ricketyship/shellScriptDBIntegration/README.md

 # shellScriptDBIntegration
-A simple utility which provides simple describe and count functions with oracle tables from shell script.
+A simple utility which provides simple describe and query support with oracle tables from shell script.